 Unfortunately, our office has limited resources, so we cannot take every case we are contacted about, even if a grave injustice has occurred.
 We take cases that we think will help clarify the law, so that civil liberties are better protected across the board.
+For examples of are better protected across the board.
 For examples of cases we do not take, please visit www.acludc.org/help.